Types of Muay Thai punches and punching techniques

-Uppercut targets chin, the most vulnerable [to KO] part of ones face.
+Uppercut targets the chin, the most vulnerable [to KO] part of one's face.
 It is a powerful close-range weapon.

-Uppercut is useful only at a very close range.
-It is not widely used in traditional Muay Thai fight due to neck wrestling and other clinch fighting techniques.
+The uppercut is useful only at a very close range.
+It is not widely used in traditional Muay Thai fights due to neck wrestling and other clinch fighting techniques

 A hook is used to target gaps in your opponent's defense.
 Whenever you see that his guard is low, it is the right moment to throw a hook.

-If your opponent holds his guard up, a few strong hooks to the body will make him to lower his guard and to expose his face.
+If your opponent holds his guard up, a few strong hooks to the body will make him lower his guard and expose his face.

 The hook is a mid-range strike that possesses explosive knockout power.
 To throw a powerful hook don't forget to twist your back and shoulders to increase the punching power.

 A Superman punch also known as the cobra punch is a very powerful and spectacular Muay Thai punching techniques.